Amphibious Combat Vehicle: Phase 1

-The first phase, will consist of several hundred commercial off-the-shelf wheeled armored vehicles each costing $3–$4.5 million.
+The first phase, will consist of several hundred, commercial off-the-shelf wheeled armored vehicles, each costing $3–$4.5 million.
 It will rely on connectors to get it from ship-to-shore, like the Landing Craft Air Cushion (LCAC) and Joint High Speed Vessel.
 Relying on connectors to bring the vehicle to a beach allows the sea base to be located 100 miles from enemy threats.
-The less ambitious Phase 1 ACV will be fielded in the interim, while research and development will commence to refine the features of the Phase 2 ACV.
+The less ambitious Phase 1 ACV will be fielded in the interim, while research and development will begin to refine the features of the Phase 2 ACV.

 Phase 1.1, the first increment of Phase 1 of procurement, will buy wheeled personnel carriers.
-Phase 1.2, the second increment of Phase 1, will include mission-role variants like command-and-control, logistics and weapons variants; these iterations may reintroduce tracks or stay wheeled.
+Phase 1.2, the second increment of Phase 1, will include mission-role variants like command-and-control, logistics and weapons variants.
+These iterations may reintroduce tracks or stay wheeled.
 ACV 1.1 vehicles will be an operational and commercially available design that is "good enough" to operate.
 Its water performance will be comparable to the AAV and will have survivability attributes of a Mine-Resistant Ambush Protected (MRAP) vehicle, including high-ground clearance and a V-shaped hull, with the ability to drive with a wheel blown off.
 For the second lot buy (1.2), engineering and design changes will be made to meet roughly half of desired amphibious vehicle fleet size requirements.

 The ACV 1.1 is to carry 10–13 Marines, have a swim capability similar to the AAV and have equal or greater mobility to the M1 Abrams tank.
-Although tracks are traditionally considered better for all-terrain mobility, the Marines believe wheeled vehicle technology has advanced enough to enhance survivability and mobility in a 35-ton-class platform; the Marine Personnel Carrier technology demonstrator used "in-line" drive technology that enabled all four wheels on each side to pull together much like the way a track does.
+Although tracks are traditionally considered better for all-terrain mobility, the Marines believe wheeled vehicle technology has advanced enough to enhance survivability and mobility in a 35-ton-class platform.
+The Marine Personnel Carrier technology demonstrator used "in-line" drive technology that enabled all four wheels on each side to pull together much like the way a track does.
 This demonstrated ability when combined with a higher ground clearance and central tire inflation system, substantially closes the maneuverability gap for wheeled vehicles and results in equal or better maneuverability than the M1A1 and better performance over the AAV, both of which are tracked.